Puneethkumarck/spring-microservice-autoscale/README.md

 9. terminate the load testing

-10. Wait for sometime and verify change in HPA and Kubernetes events to scaling down the pod
+10. Wait for sometime and verify change in HPA and Kubernetes events to scaling down the pod to minimum replica count , since CPU consumption is low

 11. clean up resources <b>kubectl delete -f k8s/